DN-debug/peux-os-sitebuild/src/pages/index.md

       - title: Apps & Packages
         content: >+
           PACMAN is the default cli package manager along with yay and pamac as alternatives.
-For GUI, you may also use Pamac-Manager, along with Flatpak and AUR support enabled in its settings.
+For GUI, use Pamac-Manager, with Flatpak and AUR support enabled in its settings.

   - title: Versions
     section_id: versions